 The Writing Center exists to provide peer tutoring in writing from trained writing tutors who work with student writers of all skill levels.
 Tutors engage with student writers in one-on-one writing discussions, ranging from generating ideas to negotiating editing difficulties.
 Although we discuss writing, we focus on writers.
 Conversing over writing engages the writer in a powerful learning experience, builds up writing skills, improves writing processes, and clarifies the writer’s ideas.
 Our ultimate goal is to help students become confident and reflective writers.
 Additionally, tutors provide English language support for non-native speakers, including writing, tutoring, and assistance with other English language issues.

 Many students of varying abilities often need assistance in clarifying and understanding a particular concept within individual courses or within whole fields of study.
-Recognizing the importance of peer interaction in the learning process, the AEC employs from 80-100 tutors for study tables and one-on-one tutoring services to meet this need in a personal, interactive way.
+Recognizing the importance of peer interaction in the learning process, the AEC employs 80-100 tutors for study tables and one-on-one tutoring services to meet this need in a personal, interactive way.
 Students can meet with tutors for any class, and all tutoring is provided free of charge to students.
 If you have any questions about the Peer Tutoring Program, please contact the Coordinator of Tutoring Services.

 We offer access to disability services for students through the Academic Enrichment Center.
 Students should provide adequate documentation to allow the AEC to best understand the nature of the disability and provide services befitting the student’s needs.
 Services offered include note taking, extended time on tests in a quiet setting, audio books and more.

 Either before or upon arriving on campus, students should also schedule an appointment to discuss their particular needs with the Coordinator of Accessibility and Disability Resources.
 You may contact Lisa Wallace to schedule this appointment.

 AEC faculty and staff are available by appointment to meet with any student to help provide individual support for academic success as the student transitions into college and through to graduation.
-Appointments can be made by visiting the AEC in the Zondervan library or contacting the faculty or staff member.
+Appointments can be made by visiting the AEC in the Zondervan Library or contacting the AEC team.